DoJ33/company-security/multicompany_instead_of_multidatabase/README.md

 - git apply /path/to/multicompany_instead_of_multidatabase/patches/*
 - git commit

-Restart Odoo, create a new database, install the module
+For new database: Restart Odoo, create a new database, install the module
 - python odoo-bin -i multicompany_instead_of_multidatabase -d MYDATABASE

+For existing database:
+- Run SQL: "UPDATE ir_module_module SET state = 'to install' WHERE name = 'base';" (state must be 'to install', not 'uninstalled')
+- python odoo-bin -i base,multicompany_instead_of_multidatabase -d MYDATABASE

 ## How to use?